prestarocket/prestashop-user-compatibility/readme.txt

 == Description ==

 This plugin will allow you to automatically rehash the passwords of users you have beforehand imported from a Prestashop database to your Wordpress database.

+This is useful if you are migrating a website from Prestashop to Wordpress.

 It allows users to authenticate via their email address, like on a Prestashop installation.